shrutikar/DisasterRecord/README.md

 ```

 Use this IP and PORT to create an index, named "photon".
 Follow the instructions provided at [ElasticDump](https://www.npmjs.com/package/elasticdump) to get a dump of the photon index along with its mapping, that was created during the installation of LNEx.
-Prefferably a geo bounding box query for chennai:
+Prefferably a geo bounding box query for chennai and create an index "photon" at <IP>:<PORT>

 ```
 "filter" : {